FLASH-73/ros2_framework/README.md

 ## Project Overview

-This repository contains a complete ROS2-based framework for controlling the Mark II custom robotic arm.
+This repository contains a complete ROS2-based framework for controlling the Constructor I custom robotic arm.
 The arm is designed for affordable, no-expert robotics with a focus on AI experimentation, such as visual SLAM, pose estimation, and grasping tasks.
 It integrates ros2_control for hardware interfacing, MoveIt for motion planning and execution, and is set up in an NVIDIA Isaac ROS Docker container for GPU-accelerated AI capabilities.

 The codebase includes custom hardware drivers, control plugins, MoveIt configurations, and launch files.
 It supports both real hardware (Feetech STS3215 servos) and simulation modes, with RViz for visualization and interactive control.